abhi3700/My_Learning_System_Design/tech-stacks/system_design/README.md

     - high throughput during read/write
     - low latency due to CDN
 - [ ] Cloud Function
-- [ ] CRON job
+- [x] CRON job
+  - Time-based job scheduler in cloud environment.
+  - E.g. in **TikTok**, suppose there is a need to delete the user's data after 30 days of inactivity.
+So, a CRON job is used to delete the user's data after 30 days of inactivity.
-- [ ] Rate limiting
+- [x] Rate limiting
   - Ideally it means if there is a limit of some activity to be done in a given time period.
 E.g. in **TikTok**, suppose there is a limit of 3 short videos that can be uploaded in 10 hrs.
 So, if a user tries to upload more than 3 short videos in 10 hrs, then the user will be blocked for the next 10 hrs.
-- [ ] Caching
+- [x] Caching
   - recommended to build using Redis as it is an in-memory DB.
-- [ ] Message Broker
+- [ ] Message Broker (RabbitMQ, Kafka)
+  - Kafka is preferred over RabbitMQ as it is more scalable & faster & offers more features.
   - recommended to build using Redis
 - [ ] MongoDB architecture
 - [ ] PostgreSQL architecture
 - [ ] NextJS vs NestJS
+  - NextJS is a full-stack framework for building server-side rendered (SSR) React applications.
+It's for both FE & BE.
+  - NestJS is a progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications like APIs.
-- [ ] Low Level Design
+- [ ] High Level Design (HLD)
+- [x] Low Level Design (LLD)
   - More code oriented like
     - whether to use OOP, Functional paradigm, etc.
     - the design patterns like Singleton, Factory, etc.
     - data modelling
     - which language to use for which component like Rust for backend, React/React Native for frontend, etc.
-- [ ] High Level Design
 - [ ] Load balancing
-  - Acts like router to distribute the traffic across multiple servers to avoid single point of failure.
+  - Acts like router to distribute the traffic across multiple API servers to avoid single point of failure.
 - [ ] Microservices
 - [ ] Monolithic vs Microservices
 - [ ] Containerization